merlinz165/Palladio-Editors-VSCode/README.md

     - `<DEVFILE_URL>` is the URL where you put your devfile.

 3. Press **Enter** and wait for the workspace to initialize.
-A workspace is created with Eclipse Palladio plug-in available.
+A workspace is created with Eclipse Che Palladio plug-in available.

 #### Example